Intro to Ulysses app

 Usually, I capture ideas, inspirations, and thoughts in another app called ‘Drafts’ (again an Apply eco-only app), I’ve set up two different areas namely “ideas” and “Inbox”.

 The ‘inbox’ area (you may call it a folder) contains anything I like to consider, but am not yet convinced to use.
-The ‘ideas’ contain anything that is qualified to be shared and worthy of my time writing it.
+The ‘ideas’ contain anything qualified to be shared and worthy of my time writing it.

 One additional way to differentiate or segregate/aggregate contents inside is Keywords (aka Tags).
 I rarely use this feature in my writing flow.
 For me adding additional layers of metadata will increase complexity and friction.